developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 <img style="height:350px" src="adf_17_criteria_list.png"/>
 <br>

+**To Add an Action**:

 &#55;.
 From the Rule screen, **tap the "hamburger" menu and select New action** as highlighted below.
 A scrollable list of Actions appears similar to the image in Step 8.
 <img style="height:350px" src="adf_18_new_action.png"/>
 <br>

 &#56;. **Tap the desired Action in the Actions list**, scrolling as necessary.
 After tapping an Action, the Rule screen reappears with that Action added to the bottom of the Actions list.
+For a description of each Action, see the table below.
 <img style="height:350px" src="adf_19_actions1.png"/>
-For a description of each Action, see the table below.
 <br>

 ### Supported ADF Actions